Risk Management

 Can I disable trading of certain coins with my counterparty?

 Sure!
-Click on 'Limits per asset' on the client’s card, and you will be redirected to Assets page.
-From this screen, you may click on a pencil icon to set a limit per for a particular coin or 'Configure' to set multiple coins' limits.
+Click on 'Edit' on the CP's card, select 'Limits per asset'.
 You can set the limit per asset either in the currency of the asset or in the other currency you prefer.
 In the case of the latter, we will use the mark-to-market approach to determine the value of the asset.
 Please keep in mind that if you have an open position nominated in the coin, your counterparty would still be able to trade with it until the moment the position is closed.

 Can I restrict trading of the particular markets (trading pairs)?